Skip to main content

 bin/cbicall validate-resources

-bin/cbicall doctor -p examples/input/param.yaml
+bin/cbicall validate-parameters -p examples/input/param.yaml

 Performing Integration Tests